idiomatic-go/motif/README.md

 ## accessdata

-Package [accessdata][accessdatapkg] provides the Entry type, which contains all of the data needed for access logging.
+[Accessdata][accessdatapkg] provides the Entry type, which contains all of the data needed for access logging.
 Also provided are functions and types that define command operators which allow the extraction and formatting of Entry data.
 The formatting of Entry data is implemented as a template parameter:
 ~~~
 // Formatter - template parameter for formatting